How to Choose the Right Tank for Your Application

 One of the most common questions we get at Zwirner Equipment is “which tank do I need?”

-To help answer this question for our customers, we will break down the different questions that need answered to determine which tank is the right tank for your application.
+To help answer this question for our customers, we will break down the different questions that need answered to determine which tank is the right tank for your processing needs.
 We will touch on the space and shape of a tank, the heating and cooling aspects, and your agitation needs.

 Are You Processing or Storing Your Product?

 The first step to picking the right tank is determining what you plan on using it for.
 Processing is done in smaller batches and storing is done in larger batches.
 This aspect will determine whether you need a processing tank or a storage tank.

 Processing tanks are most commonly used for…wait for it…processing!
 They are the best option for processing purposes because of their bottom shape.
 They come with either a cone, dish, reverse dish or slope bottom.
 Vertical and horizontal tanks can be used for processing but we highly recommend using a processing tank if you are processing a heavy product.